Compatibility After Effects Please check exact version compatibility under the "COMPATIBILITY" tab below

 Create a lasso region of points: Control/Apple Click and drag around an area.

-Delete single point: Option/alt+Click
+Delete single point or edge: Option/alt+Click

 Delete within a lasso region: Option/alt+Click and drag around the points.